oliv3rbell/PythonSockets/README.md

-# CS442
+# Socket Programming in Python
-Repository for CS 442 assignments
+Repository for Socket Programs